Faizaan-Nasir/TheSimDiary/README.md

 - ✅ **No personal or usage data is collected** — your logs and data stay completely local on your system.
 - ✅ The application is built in Python with open-source libraries, and the **source code is made available** for full transparency.
 - ✅ You can inspect the code and verify its behavior yourself.
+The binaries are only provided for user convenience.

 **To run the application:**